As an Amazon Associate I earn from qualifying purchases.

 Passum is freshly extracted grape juice, so the lye in the ash-water interacting with this would make an interesting brew.
 There would be so much sugar going on in there that you could get both a lye cure and fermentation going at the same time.
 Freaky.

-Since then the Spanish have been masters of the lye cure.
+Since then the Spanish have been masters of lye cured olives.
 Most Spanish table olives are cured at least in part with lye, but their process is far different than that used in to make the hideous Lindsay olive.
 I am modifying a method I found in an agricultural book written in 1817.